jarviscanada/jarvis_data_eng_shawn/README.md

 **Associate Data Engineer, Jarvis, Toronto (2020-Present):**
 Acquired the technical skills required for a Junior data engineer.
 Adapted to an agile working environment and agile software development to ensure team cohesion, collaboration, and overall success.
-Worked on big data projects which involves the latest technologies, such as Java, Spring, Cloud platforms, Hadoop, Spark, Linux, Postgresql, etc.
+Worked on big data projects which involve the latest technologies, such as Java, Spring, Cloud platforms, Hadoop, Spark, Linux, Postgresql, etc.

 **Coop, Zhejiang Lida Modern Textile Company, China (2019-2019):**
 Designed and created a quality assurance system for a factory to enable accurate detection of defects, using real-time object detection through Open CV and deep learning based on Linux system.
-Utilized machine learning framework and TensorFlow to create computer vision and neural networks using camera.
+Utilized machine learning framework and TensorFlow to create computer vision and neural networks using a camera.

 ## Education